nunoh/dotfiles/cheatsheets/vim.md

 zt	put the line with the cursor in the top of the screen zb	put the line with the cursor in the bottom of the screen

+# Windows

 C-W-r switch windows

+gf	open file under cursor in the same window
+<C-W>f open file under curosr in a new window